Mikeulrich75/dataLayerBuilderEnhancedEcommerce/README.md

 # dataLayer Builder + Enhanced Ecommerce
 This is the unofficial Google Enhanced Ecommerce dataLayer builder template.
-Build all of the EE dataLayers using dropdown functionality with the ability to add custom params.
+Build all of the EE dataLayers using dropdown functionality with the ability to add custom parameters.

 # Author
 Michael Ulrich (https://www.wpromote.com/).